wuuu110/NCO-solvers-for-VRP/README.md

 # A Repository of the Papers Address Vehicle Routing Problems Using Neural Combinatorial Optimization Solvers
 This repository provides an up-to-date list of studies addressing Vehicle Routing Problems (VRPs) using Neural Combinatorial Optimization (NCO) solvers.
 It follows the taxonomy provided in our paper "[Neural Combinatorial Optimization Solvers for Vehicle Routing Problems: A Survey]()".
-The references are meticulously organized in ascending order based on their respective publication years.
-Furthermore, within the same publication year, references are sorted in ascending order, discerned by the initial letter of each respective title.

 🫶Please cite this paper if you benefit from this repository.